-In 2020, to support the goal of advancing racial equity, the Commission joined the Capitol Collaborative on Race and Equity, an initiative championed by the California Strategic Growth Council.
+To support the goal of advancing racial equity, in 2020 the Commission joined the Capitol Collaborative on Race and Equity (CCORE), an initiative championed by the California Strategic Growth Council.
 CCORE is led by Race Forward, a non-profit organization supporting racial equity in government.
-CCORE also enjoys support from the Government Alliance on Race and Equity, the Public Health Institute, and the California Endowment.
+CCORE enjoys support from the Government Alliance on Race and Equity, the Public Health Institute, and the California Endowment.

-To date, the CCORE initiative has engaged 37 state agencies to improve their knowledge and understanding of racial equity, implicit bias, and how to dismantle structural racism that creates disparities.
-Those agencies are listed in Appendix A. The CCORE initiative is designed to educate and encourage state agencies to develop racial equity plans and, through this strategic planning process, recognize opportunities to address disparities and support racial equity.
+The CCORE initiative has engaged 37 state agencies to date to improve their knowledge and understanding of racial equity, implicit bias, and how to dismantle structural racism that creates disparities.
+Those agencies are listed in Appendix A. The CCORE initiative is designed to educate and encourage state agencies to develop Racial Equity Plans and, through this strategic planning process, recognize opportunities to address disparities and support racial equity.